SatyaRaghuNandan/BigData-Interview-Prep/Meta/PREP_0609/71. Simplify Path/simplifyPath_variant_changeDirectory.md

+VARIANT: What if you were given a new "cd" parameter to change where you currently were on your filesystem (represented by "cwd")?
+If "cd" starts with "/" then this has many implications on the code.

 Your `changeDirectory` function is well-written.
 Below is the **same code with detailed Telugu comments** (in English script) and a short explanation of the behavior:

 ---